 There are many devices that you can invest in to make your day-to-day life that much easier.
 Good examples include:

-- Withings Pulse Ox: This is a wearable device that gives seniors more control over their own It monitors the users’ heart rate, sleep quality, and blood oxygen levels.
+- Withings Pulse Ox: This is a wearable device that gives seniors more control over their own health.
+It monitors the users’ heart rate, sleep quality, and blood oxygen levels.

 - AT&T’s EverThere Emergency Response System: This is a first from AT&T. It is a device that has a call button seniors can press to alert nearby care centers of any emergencies such as falls.
 It comes fully loaded with an internal GPS for easy location as well as voice command in case the wearer cannot press the emergency button.